Disputing an Eviction

 If you failed to dispute a Notice to End Tenancy within the required timeline, or you did dispute the Notice to End Tenancy, but the RTB has refused to cancel the notice, your landlord can ask the RTB for an Order of Possession.

-After the arbitrator grants an Order of Possession, the landlord has to serve a copy of it to the tenant.
+After the arbitrator grants an Order of Possession, the landlord must serve a copy of it to the tenant.

 Under the Order of Possession, the tenant has to leave.